-Two categories of apps aim at different parking needs.
-But keep in mind that your app may combine both options.
+Two categories of parking time apps aim at meeting different parking needs.
+But keep in mind that your app may meet both needs.

 Parking in advance.
-Your on-demand parking reservation app may allow users to pay in advance to reserve a place long before they intend to park.
-ParkMe informs a user where they can park up to two weeks before a planned business trip.
+Your municipal parking app may allow users to pay in advance to reserve a place long before they intend to park.
+For instance, ParkMe informs a user where they can park up to two weeks before a planned business trip.

 Parking on the fly.
-Some apps are specifically tailored to finding a space to park that’s available on the spot.
-SpotAngels shows current parking options for every block in a city.
+Some apps are specifically developed as parking space finders that are available right now.
+SpotAngels shows current parking options for every city block.

-Most parking apps are free to download and require in-app payment for booking a parking space.
+Most mobile apps for parking require in-app payment for booking a parking space.
 These apps offer a variety of payment methods including credit card, Apple Pay, and PayPal.
 Read how to integrate payment gateways in your mobile application in our article on Stripe, BrainTree, and PayPal.

 There are also apps like Parkopedia Parking that don’t let users pay for parking within the app.

 By the method of finding available parking spaces

 Most apps for parking mark available parking spots on a map.
 ParkWhiz gratifies users with easy-to-read maps showing discount prices.